penne-0505/rin-stock-manager/README.md

 5. Update documentation
 6. Submit a pull request

-See the [Development Guide](./development.md) for detailed instructions.
+See the [Development Guide](./docs/development.md) for detailed instructions.

 ## 📄 License

-[License information to be added]
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🆘 Support